7.14 Derrer Road – Hazard Communication

 Safety Data Sheets (SDS)

-Safety Data Sheets are kept in each apartment, office, the nursing office an in the maintenance building.
-These sheets provide information to employees about a specific chemical’s hazardous ingredients, physical and health hazards, physical characteristics, safety precautions, first aid measures and other information.
-The facility Safety Director is responsible for maintained current SDS for all chemicals.
+Safety Data Sheets are kept in each apartment, office, nursing office, and in the maintenance building.
+These sheets provide information to employees about a specific chemical’s hazardous ingredients, physical and health hazards, physical characteristics, safety precautions, first aid measures, and other information.
+The facility Safety Director is responsible for maintaining current SDS for all chemicals.
 Employees receiving original or updated SDS shall forward them to the Safety Director.

 List of Hazardous and Non-hazardous Chemicals